cadet/CADET-Core/doc/developer_guide/model_expansion.rst

 To use AD for a new binding model, you only need to use the template types properly:
 Use ``ParamType`` and ``ResidualType`` for parameters and residual ``res`` to enable parameter sensitivities; that is, all parameters must be defined as actives in the binding model and used as ParamType in the residual function.
 Use ``StateType`` and ``ResidualType`` for the state ``y`` and residual ``res`` to enable the AD Jacobian.

 To use AD for a new unit operation, you can either apply dense AD or, in case of a model with many states or spatial resolution, you need to think of the shape of the Jacobian and apply sparse AD.

 Parameter sensitivities
 ^^^^^^^^^^^^^^^^^^^^^^^

-Parameter sensitivity estimation in CADET-Core leverages the capabilities provided by the time integrator module `IDAS <https://sundials.readthedocs.io/en/latest/idas/index.html>`_ to compute `forward sensitivities <https://sundials.readthedocs.io/en/latest/idas/Mathematics_link.html#forward-sensitivity-analysis>`_, combined with our custom implementation for algorithmic differentiation, as described in our publication `Püttmann et al. (2016) <https://doi.org/10.1016/j.ces.2015.08.050>`_.
+Parameter sensitivity estimation in CADET-Core leverages the capabilities provided by the time integrator module `IDAS <https://sundials.readthedocs.io/en/latest/idas/index.html>`_ to compute `forward sensitivities <https://sundials.readthedocs.io/en/latest/idas/Mathematics_link.html#forward-sensitivity-analysis>`_, combined with our custom implementation for algorithmic differentiation, as described in our publication `PÃ¼ttmann et al. (2016) <https://doi.org/10.1016/j.ces.2015.08.050>`_.
 To enable a parameter sensitivity for you model, you only have to take care about calling and interfacing to the existing infrastructure, which is briefly described in the following steps:
 - The parameter must be defined as an `active` type
 - In the residual function, the parameter must be used as a `ParamType`